 SVG_EDGEMODE_UNKNOWN The type is not one of predefined types.
-It is invalid to attempt to define a new value of this type or to attempt to switch an readonly SVGAnimatedInteger orderX
+It is invalid to attempt to define a new value of this type or to attempt to switch an existing value to this type.

 SVG_EDGEMODE_DUPLICATE Corresponds to value duplicate.

 SVG_EDGEMODE_WRAP Corresponds to value wrap.
 SVG_EDGEMODE_NONE Corresponds to value none.